 And what of Catholic employers and others who oppose birth control, but are now going to be forced to participate in these plans and/or offer it to their employees?
+And about private individual Catholics such as myself who have absolutely no conscience protection, we also should be included in the opposition.
 This flies in the face of the conscience protections that Americans have historically enjoyed.